 What problems are there in my life, Lord, that you want to use to make me a better person?

-Lord, it is true, I must take final responsibility for my life.
+Lord, it is true, I must take final responsibility for my life?

 Jesus I choose to look to You and see adversity as an opportunity to grow and do more for You.